sbibek086/Git-and-Github-Guides/README.md

 and after installing iCloud App, it says to setup Windows Hello Pin and hence below screenshot
 ![1645122243461](https://user-images.githubusercontent.com/11883023/168464424-50d7d58d-32b6-441d-a936-8042b294c431.jpg)

-[https://support.apple.com/guide/icloud-windows/set-up-icloud-passwords-icw2babf5e03/icloud](This)seems to answer this above issue.
+[this](https://support.apple.com/guide/icloud-windows/set-up-icloud-passwords-icw2babf5e03/icloud) seems to answer this above issue.

 ---
 # Chapter 8- This repo itself is Template repository
-*Have I solved Chapter 7 issue with this method.
-I dont know for now, and I dont want to del Chapter 7 quickly.
+*Have I solved Chapter 7 issue with this method is beyond scope of now, however lets not delete Chapter 7.
 But this is Template repo itself as you can see 'Use this Template in upper belt navigation, which doesnt come for normal repo'
 Just use it as template- the root layer file structure will be duplicated in your new github repo.

 ---